 Applications for the 2014-2015 academic year are available now!
 Space is limited and once we receive your deposit, students are entered in a lottery system.
 Students who apply and submit their deposit by April 15, will be notified by May 1 if housing is available.
 NOTE: Students must already admitted into Baruch College before they can apply for housing.

 SUMMER HOUSING: We have a very limited number of beds available for the summer!
-Only students enrolled in a summer course at Baruch are eligible for housing.
 The application will be available online in April.
-Please contact us for pricing and dates.
+If interested in summer housing with Baruch, sign up here for our listserve and we will contact you when the application is available.

 Payments are made on a per semester basis and are due with your academic tuition.

 You will have a security deposit of $300.00 due at the time of application.
 Following the receipt of your housing deposit, we will place you on the lottery for the Baruch Residence Hall.
-Should you choose to reside at the Residence Hall, this deposit is refundable at the end of the housing term, if there are no damages to your room or any cancellations are made.
-If you decline the housing offer, the deposit is non-refundable.
-If we are unable to provide you with housing, the deposit will be refundable.
+Should you choose to reside at the Residence Hall, this deposit is only refundable at the end of the housing term, if there are no damages to your room or any cancellations are made.
+If you decline the housing offer, withdraw your application at anytime, miss your assigned deadline to submit your housing documentation, or cancel your housing, the deposit is nonrefundable.

 Yes, but refer to the financial aid tab on the "About" section.
 Typically, housing is covered in a combination of grants and Federal Direct Loans.
 Please visit the Financial Aid office to determine your eligibility and be sure to complete your FAFSA application.